jaanga/terrain-viewer/un-flatland/readme.md

 2014-01-28

 If you go to some high altitude location such as Mount Everest or Machu Pichu - and see nothing - the map may be above you and you will need to drag it into view.
+This is a Jaanga Terrain issue.

 Vertical scale is is set quite high by default.
 This is to help provide a game-like experience.
 Feel free to change the scale.

-## To Be Done

-* Bring over source code for Releases 1-4
-* Bring over existing unFlantland Read Me

 ## Links